stebaker92/git-pr/README.md

 Create Pull Requests with ease from the command line.

-Currently only GitHub and GitLab are supported
+Currently only GitHub, GitLab and Azure DevOps are supported

 ## Usage & Functions